All Episodes

 When did you pledge?

-I I remember when I first started working in um radio, I was actually started as a plebe as an intern when I was fifteen, and and most of the most of the guys at the radio station were college guys.
+I remember when I first started working in radio, I actually started as a plebe as an intern when I was 15.

 Let me tell you something.

-But yeah, I I mean Well, I thought that's what you were saying.
+Well, I thought that's what you were saying.

 Well, my second part of that comment is the way it relates to Abu Ghraib is there are a few bad apples out there that carry it too far.

-Well, no, I'm sure it doesn't, and you're right about that.
+Well, no, I'm sure it doesn't.

-Um, folks, don't misunderstand me here.
+And folks, don't misunderstand me.

-I think uh you're you're exactly right, Treat.
+I think you're exactly right, Treat.

-I mean, it becomes a it becomes a detriment.
+I mean, it becomes a detriment.

-I don't want to I don't want to try to paraphrase uh what I'm gonna say here about McCain and and these guys seizing the moral high ground on on the behalf of the country because McCain's out there uh proudly announcing what will no longer be permitted and what no longer will be tolerated and so forth, and it's just we're a bunch of pansies.
+I don't want to try to paraphrase what I'm going to say here about McCain and these guys seizing the moral high ground on behalf of the country.

-You know, p excuse me, we've become a bunch of pansies, and it's part of the feminization of our culture.
+You know, excuse me, we've become a bunch of pansies, and it's part of the feminization of our culture.

 What else do you watch on to?